This week marked the completion of our Crossfit Open 2017. It’s my first time participating in it and it was a lot of fun.

 And of course, staying active and exercising often are the side benefits when I decide to take on Crossfit on a regular basis. #LeadByExample

-Aside from finishing the Open, it was also our big Federal Budget date last week.
+Aside from finishing the Open and organizing our business spending, it was also our big Federal Budget date last week.

 Budget 2017 has a title called “Building a Strong Middle Class #Budget 2017”.